postsharp/Metalama.Samples/examples/caching/caching-3/README.md

 [!metalama-project-buttons .]

 In the previous implementation of the aspect, the cache key came from an interpolated string that implicitly called the `ToString` method for all parameters of the cached method.
-This approach is simplistic because it assumes that all parameters have a suitable implementation of the `ToString` method, i.e., one that returns a distinct string for each equivalent object.
+This approach is simplistic because it assumes that all parameters have a suitable implementation of the `ToString` method.
+It means that it returns a distinct string for each equivalent object.

 To alleviate this limitation, our objective is to make it sufficient for users of our framework to mark with a `[CacheKeyMember]` custom attribute all fields or properties that should be part of the cache key.
 This is not a trivial goal so let's first think about the design.